hashgraph/hedera-mirror-node/docs/testing.md

    from the database.
 Newly generated query sets are also written out to the file specified in the config value so they can be reused in AB testing (for eg. Migration testing as explained in next section).
 2. Queries in query set are sent to the REST server and stats like execution time, response size are collected.
-3. When all queries have finished executing, results are written to the console and file (if `hedera.mirror.resultsFile` is set).
+3. When all queries have finished executing, results are written to the console and file (if `hedera.mirror.resultsDir` is set).

 ![REST API Perf test architecture](images/rest_api_perf_test_architecture.png)